lilab-bcb/cumulus/docs/smart_seq_2.rst

 	  - Memory size string
 	  - "3.60G"
 	  - "3.60G"
+	* - disk_space_multiplier
+	  - Factor to multiply size of R1 and R2 by for RSEM
+	  - Float
+	  - 11
-	* - disk_space
+	* - generate_count_matrix_disk_space
-	  - Disk space in GB
+	  - Disk space for count matrix generation task in GB
-	  - 10
+	  - Integer
 	  - 10
 	* - preemptible
 	  - Number of preemptible tries